 Fine Food is the largest food, beverage and equipment show in Australia and this region and presents U.S. exporters with the most efficient and cost-effective way to enter the Australian market.
 Australia is a very large country and internal transportation is expensive and time consuming.
-Fine Food offers an opportunity for U.S. exporters to access a 'one-stop-shop' for entry to the Australian market because many the major importers, distributors, etc., exhibit at the show and at times represent other companies.
-This presents an ideal opportunity for U.S. exhibitors to meet with many of the big players in this market in one place.
+Fine Food offers an opportunity for U.S. exporters to access a 'one-stop-shop' for entry to the Australian market because a large number of the major importers, distributors, etc., exhibit at the show and at times represent other companies.
+This presents an ideal opportunity for U.S. exhibitors to meet with a majority of the big players in this market in one place.
 The show is held every September alternating between Melbourne and Sydney.
+This year the Fine Food Show is in Melbourne, September 10-13, 2018.